apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Sendable Reference Types

-It is possible for reference types to be validated as `Sendable` without the `unchecked` qualifier, but this is only done under very narrow circumstances.
+It is possible for reference types to be validated as `Sendable` without the `unchecked` qualifier, but this is only done under very specific circumstances.

 To allow a checked `Sendable` conformance, a class: